Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Discussion

 Instead of the strong interactions considered in the above work, we have introduced an MTBDP with mean-field interactions.
 This mean-field system restores (in the limit) the computational tractability of the non-interacting case.
 We have established the fairly general conditions under which this process is well-defined, demonstrated how to perform mean-field calculations in the context of a phylogenetic birth-death model, and provided an efficient software implementation.
 While we were motivated by evolutionary dynamics of antibodies in germinal centers, we also foresee applications to other somatic evolution settings, such as tumor evolution and developmental lineage tracing, and to experimental microbial evolution.
 While we have outlined how to evaluate likelihoods for phylogenetic birth-death models with mean-field interaction, we leave inference on biological data for future work.

-We have presented an iterative self-consistent field method to solving the mean-field equations.
-Mean-field calculations in physical applications often rely on the self-consistent field method (for example, the Hartree-Fock, and density-functional theories for quantum many-body systems) \citep{RevModPhys.68.13}.
-The method can suffer from slow convergence, non-convergence, or even divergence of the iterates, although there are several regularization techniques for controlling these issues.
-The self-consistent field method applies to our MTBDP setting and seems to behave well for the interactions we consider, but it is possible that it will behave poorly for other interactions.
-Moment-mediated interactions may allow for more direct nonlinear solution approaches, however.
+The moment-mediated interactions we study allow for direct solution of self-consistent fields via a nonlinear moment equation, which is amenable to standard numerical ODE techniques.
+Mean-field calculations in physical applications (typically on continuous spaces with nonlinear PDEs) often rely on the \emph{self-consistent field method}, which solves a sequence of linear systems with an external field that converges to a fixed point (for example, the Hartree-Fock, and density-functional theories for quantum many-body systems) \citep{yasodharan2021four, RevModPhys.68.13}.
+Such methods tacitly assume a contractive mapping holds for this procedure, so that, by the Banach Fixed-Point Theorem, the field converges to a unique point.
+In practice, the method can suffer from slow convergence, non-convergence, or even divergence of the iterates, although there are several regularization techniques for controlling these issues.
+Our direct solution for the moment-mediated case avoids these issues.

 We have suppressed explicit time dependence in the particle-wise birth and death rates $\blambda$ and $\bmu$ for notational compactness, but all the results of \S\ref{sec:theory} and \S\ref{sec:examples} extend to the inhomogeneous case $\blambda(t)$ and $\bmu(t)$ with suitable continuity assumptions in the time domain.
 We note, however, that our mean-field approach involves effective time-dependence in the rates even if the intrinsic rates are not explicitly time-dependent.
 This effective time-dependence arises from specifying a finite number of dynamical parameters (i.e., the rates and the interaction matrix $W$) that uniquely determine an effective field via the condition of self-consistency, Theorem~\ref{thm:conv}.